Sussan Ley: Opposition (2022–2025)

-Leader of the Opposition (2025–present)
+Leader of the Opposition (2025–2026)

 Incumbent party leader Peter Dutton lost re-election for his seat of Dickson at the 2025 federal election, making Ley the acting leader of the Liberal Party.
+She also became the longest-serving Coalition MP at the election.
 Ley won the subsequent party leadership election by 29 votes to 25, defeating conservative opponent Angus Taylor.
-Ley is the first woman elected to lead the Liberals, the Coalition, or serve as the Leader of the Opposition at the federal level in Australia.
-At 63, Ley is also the oldest first-time Leader of the Opposition since Arthur Calwell in 1960.
+Ley is the first woman elected to lead the Liberals, the Coalition, or serve as the leader of the Opposition at the federal level in Australia.
+At 63, Ley was the oldest first-time leader of the Opposition since Arthur Calwell in 1960.

-On 20 May 2025, the federal Coalition was temporarily dissolved due to policy disagreements between the Liberal and National parties.
-Eight days later, on 28 May, the Liberal and National parties reached an agreement to re-form the coalition.
-Ley appointed her shadow cabinet that day which is made up of 16 Liberal and 5 Nationals members with Ted O'Brien as the Deputy Leader and Shadow Treasurer.
+Days after her election, the Liberal–National Coalition on 20 May 2025 was dissolved due to policy disagreements between the Liberal and National parties.
+On 28 May, the parties reached an agreement to re-form the coalition.
+Ley appointed her shadow cabinet that day, making up 16 Liberal MPs and 5 National MPs, with Ted O'Brien becoming the deputy leader and Shadow Treasurer.

-On 10 September 2025, Ley removed Jacinta Nampijinpa Price from shadow cabinet after she refused to publicly support Ley's leadership.
+On 10 September 2025, Ley removed Jacinta Nampijinpa Price from the shadow cabinet after refusals to publicly support Ley's leadership.
 A Newspoll conducted later that week indicated that the Coalition had fallen to its lowest level of support since its inception in 1985.
+Additionally, Shadow Minister for Home Affairs Andrew Hastie resigned from the shadow cabinet after internal disputes with Ley regarding Liberal Party immigration policy and his refusals to comply with Ley's ministry-wide letters of ministerial expectations, dubbed "charter letters".

-On 3 October 2025, Andrew Hastie resigned from the shadow ministry, due to his disagreements with Ley on immigration policy, and his inability to comply with Ley's 'charter letters'.
+On 21 January 2026, following a recall of parliament to vote on the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Bill 2026, all Nationals frontbenchers resigned from the ministry, following the resignation of Senators Susan McDonald, Bridget McKenzie, and Ross Cadell, for voting against the official Coalition position.